 Even though summary offenses are low-level crimes, it’s still a good idea to have an attorney go with you when you stand before the judge.
 A lawyer will work to lessen your fines, keep you out of jail, and explain your charges to you in detail.

 If you or your loved one has been arrested for any of the crimes described above, you should contact a Criminal Lawyer in Pittsburgh, like Sean Logue right away.

-For immediate help from a reputable and reliable Pittsburgh Lawyer, including an explanation of offense classes and gravity score, immediately contact the attorneys at Logue Law by calling us at 412-389-0805 or 1-844-PITT-DUI, or contact us online.
+For immediate help from a reputable and reliable Pittsburgh Criminal Defense Attorney, including an explanation of offense classes and gravity scores, immediately contact the attorneys at Logue Law by calling us at 412-389-0805 or 1-844-PITT-DUI, or by contacting us online.